• Alfred M. Hallmark

 Have - 17 Need - 1

-Fisher County is typical of many rural Texas counties, it looks like it is struggling to stay alive.
+Fisher County is typical of many rural Texas counties, in that it looks like it is struggling to stay alive.
 The bigger towns in this county, have many closed stores and it's unsurprising that there are not a lot of new historical markers.
 This is also one of the few remaining completely dry counties in Texas.
-Saying that all the old markers still arandind, which is a triumph in it self.
+Saying that all the old markers still are still standing, which is a triumph in itself.
 The thing I most remember about this county is the Old Rock House, so often it is difficult to access these properties because they sit back on private land, but this one had a sign pointing to it and looked welcoming.
 I love that it is still standing such a neat old building.
-We have one marker still to capture in this county, it is newer so should not pose a problem. |
+We have one marker still to capture in this county, it is newer so should not be a problem.

 7th Decemeber, 2019 -One missing from the set, it's attainable.
 No new markers.